hogstar21/Automatic-EBook-Screenshot-and-PDF-creator-tool/README.md

 This will start the program up.
 Just follow the simple questions.
 A folder in the directory with your python script will automatically be created and all the screenshots will be in there.

+**PART 3 - Now the program will make a .pdf if you want. **

+The program will ask if you want to create a .PDF of the screenshots (in the order they were taken), what the .PDF file name should be, and also if you want to delete the folder with the screenshots.